 Take the train to Machu Picchu

 While hiking the Inca Trail is on the bucket list of many travelers (and ours for that matter), we needed to be realistic about our situation.
-The most popular treks are 4 days or 2 days, and we decided that even the two day hike would be too strenuous for the boys, (even if Dad is a sherpa and carries one on his back)!
+The most popular treks are 4 days or 2 days, and we decided that even the two-day hike would be too strenuous for the boys, (even if Dad is a sherpa and carries one on his back)!
 We’ll just have to go back another time to hike the Inca Trail.
-We took the Peru Rail train from Cusco to Aqua Caliente.
-We then hopped on a bus to drive a hair-pin bend road up to the entrance of the magical Inca site.
+We took the Peru Rail train from Cusco to Agua Caliente.
+We then hopped on a bus to drive a hairpin bend road up to the entrance of the magical Inca site.

 Soak it all in